JuneKyu/JuneKyu/README.md

 <hr>

 * 👋 Hello, world!
-* 🤪 I'm JuneKyu Park, and I want to research & develop user-friendly AI software that people want to use!
+* 🤪 I'm JuneKyu Park, and I am willing to research & develop user-friendly AI software that people want to use!
 * 🧑🏻‍💻 Currently open for AI/ML research engineer, seeking a position in graduate position where I can develop my knowledge of Artificial Intelligence and Machine Learning.
 * 📨 Feel free to reach me! : idbluefish@gmail.com